eduardojaime/COMP2068JavaScriptFrameworks/lesson05/README.md

             - Create a json object called configuration than will include key value pairs
             - Export this object

-### Part 4 Create a Model and bind it to the UI to add new projects
+### Part 4 Creating a Model and bind it to the UI to add new projects
 - Create a folder in the root called models
 - Create a projects.js file inside of this folder
     - Import mongoose into the  file and create object